LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Experiments

 \subsection{Main Results}

-We compare LLatrieval with retrieval baselines under the same verifiable generation setting, shown in Table~\ref{tab:main_result}.
-We adopt the classification mode in retrieval verification for stable performance here, since different thresholds lead to different performance for score-and-filter.
-We see that LLatrieval significantly outperforms baselines on all three datasets' correctness and verifiability, which shows its best overall retrieval performance across various scenarios.
-Specifically, LLatrieval outperforms the used retriever by 3.4 and 5.9 points on correctness and citation-F1, respectively, which directly demonstrates its effectiveness.
-Notably, our method shows consistent improvements over other LLM-augmented retrieval methods, which only show comparable performance with traditional rerankers, and these indicate that our method can more effectively harness the LLM's ability for augmenting retrieval.
-Meanwhile, various retrievers show worse performance than LLM-augmented methods, and this demonstrates that the traditional retrievers become the bottleneck for verifiable generation and overshadow the LLM's strong ability.
+We show the results in Table~\ref{tab:main_result}, where we adopt the classification mode in retrieval verification for stable performance since the performance of score-and-filter mode varies with different thresholds.
+We see that LLatrieval significantly outperforms baselines on all three datasets' correctness and verifiability, which shows its best overall retrieval performance.
+Specifically, LLatrieval outperforms the used retriever by 3.4 and 5.9 points on correctness and citation-F1, respectively, which straightly demonstrates its effectiveness.
+Notably, our method shows consistent improvements over other LLM-augmented retrieval methods, which only show comparable performance with traditional rerankers, and these indicate that our method can more effectively harness the LLM's abilities for augmenting retrieval.
+Meanwhile, various retrievers consistently show worse performance than LLM-augmented methods, and this demonstrates that the traditional retrievers become the bottleneck for verifiable generation and overshadow the LLM's strong abilities.
 Additionally, our method demonstrates significant improvements over traditional neural rerankers, which indicates that the bottleneck effect of retriever can not be fully mitigated by traditional rerankers.